kstefanelli/Streamer/README.md

 ## Introduction

-Streamer is a mock streaming platform offering a library of films and television series built with React.js, Next.js, and Tailwind CSS.
+Streamer is a mock streaming platform offering a library of films and television series.
+Built with a mobile-first mindset supporting mobile, tablets, desktop, and 4k screens.
+Developed with React.js, Next.js, and Tailwind CSS.
 ## Getting Started

 Fork and clone this repo.
 Then, `yarn install`.